calebfreeman/exp_mapper/README.md

 Todos

+* Create seed based algorithm for larger deserts, prairies, and forests
-* Add multi-tile land tiles - mountains, deserts, tundra, and ice
+* Try using different types of virtual tiles to expand deserts, prairies, and forests
-* Add support for modulating the probability that tiles will appear, ice < grass
 * Set homeports to spawn on appropriate coastal regions
+* Add support for modulating the probability that tiles will appear, particularly rivers on coastline
 * Set ships to spawn in homeports
 * Support for setting beginning variables such as money, items, ships, starting settlements, etc.
-* Command line prompt for variables
-* Write to full saved file and write straight to hex code
 * Optimize preformance and organize code
-* End river with appropriate tile if nowhere to go
 * Set indian and incan village variables
+* Add support for generating ice
+* Prompt with list of preset options - small islands, large islands, single continent, etc

 Why?